How the Group Works

 • Each attendee can only submit one piece at a time.

-4. Submit your work to the Dropbox a week before the meeting.
+4. Submit your work to #subs a week before the meeting.

 • We will accept late submissions, up to the Friday before the meeting, but can’t guarantee to critique them.

-5. Don’t remove work from Dropbox after you’ve submitted.
-If you think you might miss a meeting after you’ve submitted, leave your work in Dropbox and let us know—we will critique it at the next meeting.
+5. Don’t remove work from #subs after you’ve submitted.
+If you think you might miss a meeting after you’ve submitted, leave your work in #subs and let us know—we will critique it at the next meeting.

 6. Don’t re-submit work that the group has critiqued.
 That includes work that you’ve edited or rewritten.